- WHAT IS MELOXICAM USED FOR IN DOGS?

 The flowers that come from Arnica plants are used in creating Arnica extracts.
 These extracts can be useful when used topically for the sake of relieving inflammation in the body.
 Because of that, it can be especially useful for joint problems.
 Otherwise, it can also be ingested orally.

 If you're interested in trying out this option for your pup, keep in mind that Arnica does contain a toxin called helenalin.
 In high doses, this can be somewhat dangerous to your pet.
-That said, in the correct amounts users can find that it's rather helpful for joint issues and arthritis.
+That said, in the correct amounts users can find that it's rather helpful for joint issues.

 Glucosamine is a well-known supplement that can assist in a number of ways, including addressing dysplasia, joint pain, digestive issues, arthritis, and general inflammation.
 Typically, this supplement comes from shells taken from shellfish, which is certainly an interesting place to find a supplement!